“I believe the Judiciary has

 Oyegun to his court, but he declined to appear.
 That led to contempt charges

-system – it was Justice Jinadu who was instructed to apologize for harassing
+system – it was Justice Jinadu who was instructed to apologise for harassing

 the influential Permanent Secretary.
 Justice Jinadu resigned from the Bench